Sunday, July 14, 2013

 Location:

-He runs the whole operation from his home on Half Moon Street in London but great part of the novel takes place in some kind of an ex observatory (built by a gentleman of doubtful sanity) called Elms in Godalming.
+He runs the whole operation from his home on Half Moon Street in London, but a significant part of the novel takes place in some kind of ex-observatory (built by a gentleman of doubtful sanity) called Elms in Godalming.

 Yes, two of them.
 First he and his pals get poisoned by "an ingenious invention of gas" and later he's simply kicked on the head.